ibm-cloud-docs/direct-link/direct-link-to-cos.md

 }
 ```

-See [COS Endpoints](/docs/infrastructure/cloud-object-storage-infrastructure?topic=cloud-object-storage-infrastructure-select-regions-and-endpoints#select-regions-and-endpoints) for a list of private endpoints for use in the `proxy_pass` entries above.
+See [COS Endpoints](/docs/infrastructure/cloud-object-storage-infrastructure?topic=cloud-object-storage-infrastructure-select-regions-and-endpoints#select-regions-and-endpoints) for a list of private endpoints for use in these `proxy_pass` entries.

 **Tips:**

- * To boost scale and resiliency, deploy multiple proxy servers associated with different endpoints.
+ * To boost scale and resiliency, deploy multiple proxy servers that are associated with different endpoints.
- * Use round-robin DNS on the client side for rudimentary failover and load balancing capabilities.
+ * Use round-robin DNS on the client side for rudimentary failover and load-balancing capabilities.
  * Proxy servers can be placed behind a Virtual Router Appliance (VRA) for protection and centralized logging.

-## Managing and Provisioning IBM Cloud capabilities
+## Managing and provisioning {{site.data.keyword.cloud_notm}} capabilities
 {: #direct-link-managing-and-provisioning-ibm-cloud-capabilities}

 This section provides quick links to documentation for some IBM Cloud PaaS and SaaS offerings that you might connect to using {{site.data.keyword.cloud_notm}} Direct Link.

-### How to provision bare metal servers
+### Provisioning bare metal servers
 {: #direct-link-how-to-provision-bare-metal-servers}

 For detailed instructions on how to provision bare metal servers, refer to the [Guide to Bare Metal Servers](/docs/bare-metal?topic=bare-metal-about#about).

-### How to provision a Virtual Router Appliance (VRA)
+### Provisioning a Virtual Router Appliance (VRA)
 {: #direct-link-how-to-provision-a-virtual-router-appliance}

-For detailed instructions on how to provision a VRA, please refer to the
+For detailed instructions on how to provision a VRA, see the
 [VRA Getting Started Guide](/docs/infrastructure/virtual-router-appliance?topic=virtual-router-appliance-getting-started#getting-started).

-### How to provision IBM Cloud Object Storage (COS)
+### Provisioning IBM Cloud Object Storage (COS)
 {: #direct-link-how-to-provision-ibm-cloud-object-storage}

  * For detailed instructions on how to provision COS, refer to the [Cloud Object Storage Guide](https://{DomainName}/catalog/services/cloud-object-storage).